Experts say many cases of uterine cancer are preventable.

 Pregnancy and breastfeeding is known to prevent both uterine and ovarian cancer risk.

-When struggling with weight control, and too much sugar in your diet, it may help you to eat better if you can focus on the positives of lower fat and lower carb diet which is that you will have protection against uterine cancer and other cancers.
-Diabetics, those with pre-diabetes, and those who are obese are also at risk, but this may just be due to the dietary factors we have discussed.
+When struggling with weight control, and too much sugar in your diet, it may help you to eat better if you can focus on the positives of a healthy Mediterranean diet which lowers all cancer risks.
+High meat consumption is a risk factor for endometrial cancer.

 Women need to know that overall exposure to radiation which we even get in everyday life in very small amounts, over time, can increase your risk of uterine and other cancers.
 Before you have tests with the most radiation, such as cat scans, take that risk into consideration verse the benefit of the test.